NCEES Administers the FE Exam exclusively via computer at approved Pearson VUE Testing Centers throughout the country

 Year-round testing at approved Pearson VUE testing centers provides increased opportunities to test and flexibility when scheduling.
 Visit the NCEES website for more information.

-Registration for the computer-based FE exam opened on November 4, 2013, and will be open year-round.
-You will register and schedule your appointment through your My NCEES account on the NCEES website.
+You register and schedule your appointment through your My NCEES account on the NCEES website.
 You will first select your exam location, and then you will be presented with a list of available exam dates for your appointment.
 If you are not happy with the choices, you can browse through the available dates at another NCEES-approved testing center.

 NCEES has partnered with Pearson VUE to provide computer-based delivery of the FE and FS exams.
 These exams are available through Pearson's network of professional centers and select locations.
 You can find more information about the exam scheduling process in the NCEES Examinee Guide.